iann0036/tf-cfn-provider/docs/providers/github/README.md

 To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/github**.
 The below arguments may be included as the key/value or JSON properties in the secret:

 * `token` - (Optional) This is the GitHub personal access token.
-It must be provided, but it can also be sourced from the `GITHUB_TOKEN` environment variable.

 * `organization` - (Optional) This is the target GitHub organization to manage.
 The account corresponding to the token will need "owner" privileges for this organization.
-It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
-It is optional to provide this value and it can also be sourced from the `GITHUB_BASE_URL` environment variable.
 The value must end with a slash.

 * `insecure` - (Optional) Whether server should be accessed without verifying the TLS certificate.
   As the name suggests **this is insecure** and should not be used beyond experiments,